geoffstratton/RoundCube-on-Ubuntu-16-with-Nginx-and-PHP-FPM/README.md

 So you want to set up a webmail system.
 SquirrelMail was a fine community-supported project for many years, but as of July 2017 it seems to have been abandoned by its developers, so we're going to use Roundcube for our webmail system instead.

-This guide assumes you have Ubuntu 16 running a MariaDB-Postfix-Dovecot email server with Spamassassin.
+This guide assumes you have Ubuntu 16 running a [MariaDB-Postfix-Dovecot email server](https://github.com/geoffstratton/Ubuntu-Email-Server) with SpamAssassin.
 The instructions here were written using Roundcube version 1.3.

 ## Download Roundcube